MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-linux-vm-uefi-boot-failures.md

 To resolve this issue, follow these steps:

 1. Use the [az vm repair create](/cli/azure/vm/repair#az-vm-repair-create) command to create a repair VM.
 The repair VM will have a copy of the OS disk for the non-functional VM attached.
-For more information about creating a repair VM, see [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).
+For more information, see [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).

 2. Recreate the partition by using the following commands: